5-Dimensional Gravitational Raman Scattering: Scalar Wave Perturbations in Schwarzschild-Tangherlini Spacetime

 Although we have obtained the connection formula \eqref{eq:Bratio} using as main example massless scalar perturbations to the 5D STBH, the formula is also valid for massless perturbations of spin-weight $s=1,2$.
 Indeed, once the perturbation equations for spin-weight-$s$ are written in terms of gauge invariant master variables \cite{Kodama:2003kk,Kodama:2007ph,Hui:2020xxx}, it is easy to show they correspond to RCHE with their respective gauge-gravity dictionary, even with the absence of electric-magnetic duality in 5D.
 Similarly, for generic spacetime dimensions, the radial equation still has two regular singular points located at $r=0$ and $r=r_{s,D}$, the position of the BH-horizon in D-dimensions, but now the irregular singularity at $r=\infty$ has Poincaré rank $h=\frac{1}{D-3}$.
 In $D=4,5$ one recovers the confluent, and reduced confluent Heun equations respectively, whereas in the $D\to\infty$ limit, the radial equation becomes the hypergeometric equation.

 \textit{Acknowledgments.} We would like to thank Sujay K. Ashok, Alok Laddha, Arkajyoti Manna, Akavoor Manu, Giorgio Di Russo, and Tanmoy Sengupta for useful discussions.
 The work of Y.F.B. has been supported by the European Research Council under Advanced Investigator Grant ERC–AdG–885414.
+The work of C.I. is supported by the Swiss National Science Foundation Grant No. 185723.